Sportingbet: Operations

 Sportingbet operates local-focused sportsbooks, virtual games and casino sites, and the online poker cardroom, Paradise Poker.
 Overall, the company has over 2.5 million registered customers in 200 countries, who place over one million bets (casino, poker, sports and virtual games) per day.

 Sportingbet operates several websites.
 The largest of these are wholly owned and operated by Sportingbet.
 They also use a system similar to a franchise, in which independent website operators use Sportingbet's centralised software, financial services, trading, and customer service under license.
 These web sites receive a cut of the profits their customers generate.

 Sportingbet operates offices and call centres in the Republic of Ireland and Costa Rica.
 The PLC is located in Moorgate, London.

 Sponsorship

 The company sponsored Premier League, Championship and League One football team Wolverhampton Wanderers from the 2009–10 season until the 2013–14 season.
 This link-up with a football club first began in January 2009, when Bulgarian football club Slavia Sofia announced a 3-year sponsoring deal.
 As a result, the logo of the company appeared on the club's shirts for the 2008–09, 2009–10 and 2010–11 seasons of the Bulgarian A PFG.
-Sportingbet also sponsored Steaua Bucuresti of Romania for the 2009–10 and 2010–11 season.
-The logo also appeared on Steaua Bucuresti II, Steaua's reserve team's shirt, which now plays in Liga.
+Sportingbet also sponsored Steaua Bucuresti of Romania for the 2009–10 and 2010–11 seasons.
+The logo also appeared on Steaua Bucuresti II, Steaua's reserve team's shirt.
 Sportingbet also sponsored division 1 Victorian amateur football team Banyule FC for the 2010–2011 seasons.